Properties of Dynamical Black Hole Entropy: Introduction

 where $\kappa$ is the surface gravity of the background Killing horizon.
 This identification leads to the desired non-stationary comparison first law \eqref{firstlaw1} for arbitrary horizon cross-sections in arbitrary diffeomorphism covariant theories.
 Crucially, the dynamical black hole entropy is only well defined if there exists a codimension-1 form $\mathbf B_{\mathcal H^+}$ such that \cite{Hollands:2024vbe}

 where the second equality holds on the background Killing horizon.
 The two properties \eqref{exactnessonhorizon} of $\mathbf B_{\mathcal H^+}$ together imply that $\xi \cdot \bm \Theta \cceq \delta (\xi \cdot \mathbf B_{\mathcal H^+}) \cceq \kappa \delta (\xi \cdot \mathbf B_{\mathcal H^+} / \kappa_3).$ In \cite{Hollands:2024vbe} it was proven that such a $\mathbf B_{\mathcal H^+}$ form exists using Killing field arguments for general diffeomorphism covariant Lagrangians for which the metric is the only dynamical field.
-Alternatively, in this paper we construct a $\mathbf B_{\mathcal H^+}$ form assuming a fixed Gaussian null coordinates (GNC) system near the horizon, and using the associated boost weight arguments.
-Our proof of \eqref{exactnessonhorizon} holds for any diffeomorphism covariant Lagrangians that depends on the metric and arbitrary non-minimally coupled bosonic matter fields (see Section \ref{sec:exactness}), and thus is more general than that in \cite{Hollands:2024vbe}.
+Alternatively, in this paper we construct a $\mathbf B_{\mathcal H^+}$ form assuming a fixed Gaussian null coordinates system near the horizon, and using the associated boost weight arguments.
+Our proof of \eqref{exactnessonhorizon} holds for any diffeomorphism covariant Lagrangians that depends on the metric and arbitrary non-minimally coupled bosonic matter fields that are smooth on the horizon (see Section \ref{sec:exactness}), and thus is more general than in \cite{Hollands:2024vbe}.

 Further, in order for $S_\text{dyn}$ to be well defined, we require

 Here $\kappa_3 $ is the surface gravity defined as $\kappa_3^2\fheq - \frac{1}{2}(\nabla^a \xi^b ) ( \nabla_{[a} \xi_{b]}) $ on the perturbed horizon.
 For a Killing horizon different definitions of surface gravity all coincide, but for a perturbed Killing horizon they differ from each other, hence we need to specify which surface gravity we refer to (see Section \ref{ssec:gauge-cond}).
 We prove \eqref{variationofQonhorizon} in Section \ref{sec:structural} using fixed GNC for general theories of gravity.
 The condition \eqref{variationofQonhorizon} does not appear in \cite{Hollands:2024vbe} since they keep the surface gravity fixed.